Rhombocorniculum

 Rhombocorniculum is a species of small shelly fossil comprising twisted ornamented cones.
 It has been described from the Comley Limestone and elsewhere.
 R. cancellatum straddles the Atdabanian/Botomian boundary.
 The structure of its inner layer suggests that its phosphatic fibres formed within a flexible organic matrix.

-Taxonomy
+Description

 Three species are recognized — in stratigraphic succession: R. insolutum, R. cancellatum (=R. walliseri), and R. spinosus (=Rushtonites spinosus).
 Landing (1995) refers R. insolutum to the strictocorniculids, along with Rushtonites.
 Hinz (1987) considers insolutum to fall within the variability seen in cancellatum.

-Affinity
+Classification

 Based on details of the ornament and construction, Rhombocorniculum is interpreted as the spines of a Hallucigenia-like lobopodian worm.

+The slightly simplified cladogram below is from a paper by Knecht et al. redescribing the lobopodian Palaeocampa anthrax.